 What amount of your overall budget should go to accounting training courses?

 When it comes to drawing your training budgets together, the fact is that there is no exact number that fits the company and your staff.
-While the total number of hours each staff member spends training each year is about 40 hours, this is comprised of organized and unstructured training, so that the spending can vary according to your organizational needs and objectives.
+While the total number of hours each staff member spends training each year is about 40 hours, this consists of organized and unstructured training, so that the spending can vary according to your organizational needs and objectives.

-A good rule of thumb is to keep a training budget at 2-3% of expenditure as a proportion of payroll.
+If an employee is training to be an accountant of the organization’s expenses, a good rule of thumb is to keep a training budget at 2-3% of expenditure as a proportion of payroll.

 How to efficiently train your employees on a budget

 An effective way to keep down the costs of accountant training is to conduct knowledge sharing and learning sessions that employers provide to employees.
 Not only does this typically include a technical section of training, but it also encourages staff to develop their presentation skills.